 \section{Conclusion}

-Using orbital integrations, we have tracked the orbits of the 151 Galactic GCs and the eleven satellite galaxies backward in time over 11 Gyr in a MW + satellites potential, including the effect of dynamical friction on the satellites.
+Using orbital integrations, we have tracked the orbits of the 170 Galactic GCs and the eleven satellite galaxies backwards in time over 11 Gyr in a MW + satellites potential, including the effect of dynamical friction on the satellites and the response of the MW to the infall of the LMC.
 In order to associate Galactic GCs and MW satellites, we apply a criterion based on the comparison between the GC orbits and the satellite tidal radius, which evolves with time.
 In addition, we establish a second criterion based on the escape velocity of likely progenitors to test for boundedness.

 First of all, we have tested our method on the Sgr dwarf and its GCs.
 We successfully recovered the 6 GCs, which were previously associated with the Sgr dwarf beyond any reasonable doubt, without finding any spurious associations.
 For the 6 associated GCs, we also derived their corresponding time of accretion by the MW.
 Furthermore, we have also re-investigated the possible associations between DES dwarfs and the LMC.
 Orbital integrations allow us to successfully recover the recent dynamical associations, i.e in the last 0.5 Gyr, where the mass loss of the LMC is negligible.